 Exceptions to the General Rule in Utah

-An injured person’s estate or surviving family members have two years from the date of death to institute a wrongful death lawsuit if the injured person dies due to the injuries they suffered because of the auto accident.
+An injured person’s estate or surviving family members have two years from the date of death to institute a wrongful death lawsuit if the injured person dies due to the injuries they suffered from the auto accident.

-If the injured person was a minor at the time of the accident, the statute of limitations does not begin to run until they reach the age of majority, after which they will have 4 years to initiate their claim.
+Suppose the injured person was a minor at the time of the accident.
+In that case, the statute of limitations does not begin to run until they reach the age of majority, after which they will have 4 years to initiate their bodily injury claim.

-Hire the services of America’s accident attorneys if you are unsure of the exact timeframes involved in claiming compensation for a car accident.
+Hire the services of America’s accident attorneys if you are unsure of the exact timeframes involved in claiming compensation for car accidents.

 When Is the Optimal Time to Initiate Your Lawsuit in Utah?

 As you may know, the answer to this question is not as apparent as you may think.
 After a serious accident, if you need extensive medical care, filing a claim too soon will not do you any good.